Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

 ## Cheats and Secrets

 Surprise!
-If you've made it to this point of the manual, you're in for a treat.
+If you have made it to this point of the manual, you are in for a treat.
 "Jazz Jackrabbit 2" includes some hidden cheats that can enhance your gameplay experience.
-Here's how to activate them:
+Here is how to activate them:

 1. **Maximum Ammo**:
    - Press `F1` to get maximum ammo for all type of weapon.
 Do not tell your friends how did you get this secret!